samcat437/Milestone-2/README.md

 #### Lesson Page

 1. As a visiting user, I would like to view content of the website.
-    * The user is able to view the lesson content is a scrollable, narrative layout.
+    * The user can view the lesson content is a scrollable, narrative layout.
     [Lesson Page top](https://github.com/samcat437/Milestone-2/blob/main/docs/test-screenshots/lesson-top.png)
 2. As a visiting user, I would like to navigate towards the quiz page.
     * The user is invited to the game page via a button at the bottom of the lesson content.
 They can also skip to the game page via the navbar.